 2. Eating chocolate causes teeth to ache.

-If you’re used to feeling pain from eating sweets, it’s time to see a dentist.
+If you’re used to feeling discomfort from eating sweets, it’s time to see a dentist.
 They’ll be able to get you fixed up, so you don’t have to get a toothache every time you eat sugar.

 3. Teeth whitening damages your teeth.